William IV: Early reign

 When George IV died on 26 June 1830 without surviving legitimate issue, William succeeded him as William IV.
-Aged 64, he was the oldest person to that point to assume the British throne, a distinction he would hold until surpassed by Charles III in 2022.
+Aged 64, he was the oldest person at that point to assume the British throne, a distinction he would hold until surpassed by Charles III in 2022.

 Unlike his extravagant brother, William was unassuming, discouraging pomp and ceremony.
 In contrast to George IV, who tended to spend most of his time in Windsor Castle, William was known, especially early in his reign, to walk, unaccompanied, through London or Brighton.
-Until the Reform Crisis eroded his standing, he was very popular among the people, who saw him as more approachable and down-to-earth than his brother.
+Until the Reform Crisis eroded his standing he was very popular among the people, who saw him as more approachable and down-to-earth than his brother.

 The King immediately proved himself a conscientious worker.
-The Prime Minister, Wellington, stated that he had done more business with King William in ten minutes than he had with George IV in as many days.
+The prime minister, the Duke of Wellington, stated that he had done more business with King William in ten minutes than he had with George IV in as many days.
 Lord Brougham described him as an excellent man of business, asking enough questions to help him understand the matter—whereas George IV feared to ask questions lest he display his ignorance and George III would ask too many and then not wait for a response.

 The King did his best to endear himself to the people.
 Charlotte Williams-Wynn wrote shortly after his accession: "Hitherto the King has been indefatigable in his efforts to make himself popular, and do good natured and amiable things in every possible instance."
 Emily Eden noted: "He is an immense improvement on the last unforgiving animal, who died growling sulkily in his den at Windsor.
 This man at least wishes to make everybody happy, and everything he has done has been benevolent."